 The Group's principal activities in the course of the financial year were the development and commercialisation of a proprietary mesenchymal stem cell (MSC) technology for potential human therapeutic use, which the Company has branded CymerusTM.
-Cynata's CymerusTM technology represents an important breakthrough in stem cell product research that facilitates large-scale manufacture of MSCs from a single donor and a single donation, comparing favourably to most other MSC technologies that require multiple donors and multiple donations.
+Cynata's CymerusTM technology represents an important breakthrough in the development of therapeutic stem cell products that facilitates large-scale manufacture of MSCs from a single donor and a single donation, comparing favourably to most other MSC technologies that require multiple donors and multiple donations.
 This has the potential to revolutionise commercial manufacture of MSC based therapeutic products.